 Commuter students are responsible for their own transportation to and from campus.
-Drop-off/pickup is recommended rather than driving and parking, as parking on campus is very limited and requires permits (which are not available for students).
+Drop-off/pickup is recommended rather than driving and parking, as parking on campus is very limited (periphery lots only) and requires permits for individual purchase directly from Parking and Transit Services.
 Depending on the location of the class, there typically is a location close by that allows for easy drop-off.

-Commuter students are provided a meal plan through their Summer College board fees.
-This meal plan includes 5 lunches per week.
-This allows students to eat in Ernie Davis Dining Hall on campus with residential students.
+Commuter students are provided a meal plan as part of their Summer College board fees.
+This meal plan consists of 5 lunches per week.
+This allows commuter students to eat in Ernie Davis Dining Hall on campus with Summer College residential students.

-Commuters do have an additional option of adding additional funds to a SUpercard account that can be used in dining halls and eateries on campus for dinner and other meals.
-More information on the SUpercard account can be found through the Housing, Meal Plan, and ID Card Office.
+Commuters may add funds to a SUpercard account, which can be used in dining halls and eateries on campus for dinner and other meals.
+More information on the SUpercard account can be found at the Housing, Meal Plan, and ID Card Office.
 Commuter students may also wish to bring their own snacks or purchase food at one of the many restaurants and cafes on Marshall Street near main campus.

 Campus Life & Activities for Commuters

 Occasionally, commuter students wish to study or hang out on campus outside of class time.
-In addition to campus libraries, popular common/study spaces are the Panaschi Lounge in the Schine Student Center and the Life Sciences Building atrium.
-Commuter students are also welcome to attend events hosted on campus outside of the residence hall, such as Summer Movies and Twilight Tours.
-If visiting the residence hall as a guest of a residential Summer College student, commuter students are also encouraged to attend residence hall events in the main lounge areas.
+In addition to campus libraries, popular common/study spaces are the Panasci Lounge in the Schine Student Center and the Life Sciences Building atrium.
+Commuter students are also welcome to attend events hosted on campus outside of the residence hall, such as Friday Night Flicks and Twilight Tours.
+If visiting the residence hall as a guest of a residential Summer College student, commuter students are encouraged to attend residence hall events in the main lounge areas.